QuadSpinner/Gaea-Docs/source/Guide/02-Graph/2-Toolbox.md

 ![](/images/ui/search-portals.webp){.ui .image .medium}

 Entering `\` into the search field will bring up a list of available portals.
-This is reserved for connecting nodes rather than creating it.
+This is reserved for connecting nodes rather than creating a node.

 #### Recent

 Recently used nodes will show up separately in the Search popup if you clear the search text, giving you quicker access to frequently used nodes without having to explicitly set them as favorites.

-The Recent nodes list is maintained per-session.
+The Recent nodes list is maintained per session.
 It will be emptied when you exit Gaea.

 ## Customizing the Toolbox